 The connector provides mechanisms that enable you to authenticate your connection using the Kerberos protocol, the NTLM protocol, or your SQL Server user name and password.
-For detailed configuration instructions, see Configuring Authentication on Windows on page 12 or Configuring Authentication on a Non-Windows Machine on page 31.
+For detailed configuration instructions, see Configuring Authentication in Windows or Configuring Authentication in a Non-Windows Machine.